How to Apply for the PhD in English Language and Literature

 - Admissions Conduct Code: the Admission Conduct Code questions are part of the online application process.
 You will be prompted to provide the necessary information and your response will be submitted electronically.
 There is no need to follow-up with paper copies.

-- Three letters of recommendation: register your recommenders when filling out the online application.
-Recommenders are notified via email once you click "submit" on the application page where you listed the recommender information.
-We do not accept hard copies.
-Please make it clear to all recommenders that your application processing will not be complete if we do not receive your letters by the December 15 deadline.
-Your recommenders will not be able to submit electronic letters after this date.
+- Three letters of recommendation: We accept letters of recommendation from Interfolio.
+Applicants should contact Interfolio directly, asking for their contact information to enter into the CollegeNet recommendation system.
+Please register your recommenders via e-mail, once you click "submit" on the recommender listing application page.
+Applicants should make it clear to all recommenders that your application processing will not be complete if we do not receive your letters (uploaded into the CollegeNet system) by the December 15 deadline.
+Your recommenders will not be able to submit electronic letters after this date, as the on-line system will be closed.
+We do not accept hard copies, faxed or e-mailed letters.

 - Writing Sample: of no more than 25 pages double spaced, of critical or scholarly writing.